They Don’t Know What They’re Doing (Luke 23:18-43)

 Our Bibles have four different accounts of this event.
 Each account is similar, but calls attention to different details.
 The Gospel writer Luke has a number of details that don't appear in any of the other accounts.
 One of them is the well-known prayer that Jesus offered when he was on the cross, found in Luke 23:34: "Father, forgive them, for they do not know what they are doing."

 Normally we focus on the first part of this prayer: "Father, forgive them."
 That's an important thing to do, because forgiveness is at the heart of the cross.
 But we can't overlook the second part of this prayer: "for they do not know what they are doing."
-As Jesus walked to the cross, and as he looked around him, he recognized that the people around him really had no idea what was going on.
+As Jesus walked to the cross, he saw that the people around him didn't understand what was happening.
 They think that they understand, but they really don't.
 Jesus asks God to forgive them, recognizing that they don't understand the significance of what's happening as he goes to the cross.

 A couple of thousand years later, things aren't that different.
 The apostle Paul called the message of the cross "foolishness to those who are perishing" (1 Corinthians 1:18).
 I know someone who got talking about the gospel to the person sitting beside him on an airplane.
 "What does the execution of a Jewish man by Romans two thousand years ago have to do with me?"
 In a sense, he's right.
 What could this have to do with us?
 Missing the significance of the cross is just as easy today as it was two thousand years ago.